Improving Entropy-Based Test-Time Adaptation from a Clustering View: Experiments

 \subsection{Feature Visualization}

 We follow ~\cite{wang2021tent,nguyen2023tipi,mirza2022norm} to draw the density plots of the feature distributions.
-Figure~\ref{density} compares the feature distributions obtained by TENT and TTC on ImageNet-C with Gaussian noise.
-The feature distribution for the supervised learning serves as a reference target.
-We can see that the feature distribution of our method can be more aligned with that of the supervised learning, which implies a better performance.
+Figure~\ref{density} compares the feature distributions obtained by TENT and TTC on CIFAR-10-C with impulse noise.
+The feature distribution for supervised learning serves as a reference target.
+We can see that the feature distribution of our method can be more aligned with that of supervised learning, which implies a better performance.